Mind the Income Gap: Bias Correction of Inequality Estimators in Small-Sized Samples: Bias Correction Proposal

-where $w_i=1/\pi_i$ or a treated and calibrated version of it. \cite{kakwani1990large} uses a similar approach to express inequality indices in order to derive their asymptotic standard error.
-By simply applying a second order Taylor's series expansion of the sample estimator around the population values and evaluating its expected value, the bias is
+where $\boldsymbol w=(w_1, \dots, w_n)=(1/\pi_1, \dots, 1/\pi_n)$ or a treated and calibrated version of it and $N$ is the population size.
+Note that the results of this section also hold for Hájek type estimators, i.e. with denominator $\hat{N}=\sum_{i=1}^n w_i$, since it is approximately unbiased \citep[pg.
+182]{sarndal2003model}. \citet{kakwani1990large} uses a similar approach to express inequality indices to derive their asymptotic standard error.
+By simply applying a second-order Taylor's series expansion of the sample estimator around the population values and evaluating its expected value, the bias can be expressed as

-Notice that $\hat{\mu}$ is unbiased and (\ref{bias1}) appears as a generalization of equation (\ref{proofprop1}) to the finite population case and by considering $\hat{\gamma}$ estimator may be biased.
-An alternative method, dealing with IM bias in small sample, is the small-$\sigma$ approximation described in \cite{ullah2004}.
-However this framework requires high order moments and cross-moments estimation when facing non i.i.d. assumptions, which results quite challenging in cases of multi-stage surveys and distribution-free setting.

-So we propose approximate bias corrections for Gini Index, General Entropy, Atkinson Indexes and Coefficient of Variation based on (\ref{bias1}).
-In the following the corrections for the whole set of inequality measures is made explicit.